jupyter-book/jupyter-book/docs/authoring/create-content.md

 The above tab-set shows both the contents of `intro.md`, and what the underlying MyST Document Engine produces when you build the project as a website.
 To learn more about the supported syntax of MyST Markdown, and the features supported by the MyST Document Engine that powers Jupyter Book, see [the MyST-MD authoring documentation](xref:guide/frontmatter).

-Now that we have some content, we're ready to [](./build-websites.md).
+Now that we have some content, we're ready to [build websites](../build/build-websites.md).

 [^compat]: Whilst specialised MyST integrations provide the best editing experience, most editors that understand Markdown will be able to make some sense of a MyST document.